-It’s such a shame that people like this can’t channel their skills into something worthwhile, instead of screwing up other people’s PC’s.
+It’s a shame that people like this can’t channel their skills into something worthwhile, instead of screwing up other people’s PC’s.

 A friend called me on Saturday morning because his PC had caught a Virus.
 Could I help him sort it out, he wanted to know.